 Finally, Ledger Live is constantly receiving a vast array of firmware and other updates.
 These include everything from security improvements, all the way to new feature additions and general quality of life improvements.

-Ranks #2 out of 5 Crypto Exchanges
+Ranks #2 out of 5 Crypto Wallets

 - + Top-notch security